YottaDB/YDBDoc/GTMAdminOps/packaging.rst

    MON AUG 01, 1988
    $

-The month_starting.c program accomplishes this by calling the same YottaDB/GT.M entryref calcprint^monthstarting(), and passing in as the first parameter the C string argv[0], which is the name by which the program is executed.
+The month_starting.c program accomplishes this by calling the same YottaDB entryref calcprint^monthstarting(), and passing in as the first parameter the C string argv[0], which is the name by which the program is executed.
 If there are additional parameters, month_starting.c passes them to the M function; otherwise it passes pointers to null strings:

 .. parsed-literal::
    /* Initialize and call calcprint^monthstarting() \*/
    if ( 0 == gtm_init() ) gtm_ci("calcprint", &status, argv[0], argc>1 ? argv[1] : "", argc>2 ? argv[2] : "");

-Prior to calling the YottaDB/GT.M entryref, the C program also needs to set environment variables if they are not set: gtm_dist to point to the directory where YottaDB/GT.M is installed, gtmroutines to enable YottaDB/GT.M to find the monthstarting M routine as well as YottaDB/GT.M's %DATE utility program, and GTMCI to point to the call-in table:
+Prior to calling the YottaDB entryref, the C program also needs to set environment variables if they are not set: gtm_dist to point to the directory where YottaDB is installed, gtmroutines to enable YottaDB to find the monthstarting M routine as well as YottaDB's %DATE utility program, and GTMCI to point to the call-in table:

 .. parsed-literal::
    /* Define environment variables if not already defined \*/
-           setenv( "gtm_dist", "/usr/lib/fis-gtm/V6.1-000_x86_64", 0 );
+           setenv( "gtm_dist", "/usr/local/lib/yottadb/r1.10", 0 );
            if (NULL == getenv( "gtmroutines" ))
            {
              tmp1 = strlen( getenv( "PWD" ));